Nancy Pelosi: Assessments of second speakership

+Post-Democratic leadership (2023–present)

+On November 29, 2022, the Steering and Policy Committee of the House Democratic Caucus honorarily named Pelosi "speaker emerita" in the upcoming 118th U.S. Congress.
+Her second speakership, and her participation in the House Democratic Party leadership, concluded on January 3, 2023, at the end of the 117th Congress.

+Amid concerns about President Biden's reelection prospects in the 2024 presidential election, Pelosi and other Democratic officials urged him to withdraw his candidacy before the party's National Convention.
+She feared that his faltering candidacy might not only result in Trump's victory but also have a coattail effect that could bring Democrats defeat in the coinciding House and Senate elections, producing a Republican government trifecta.
+On July 10, Pelosi said the party encouraged Biden to make the decision because time was running out.
+He withdrew from the race on July 21 and endorsed Vice President Kamala Harris as the party's presidential nominee.
+Before Biden withdrew, Pelosi had told other California congressional Democrats that she believed a competitive "open process" should determine the new Democratic candidate.
+She endorsed Harris within one day.
+Although Harris did not win any primary elections, Pelosi insisted that the process that led to Harris's nomination was a "primary": "We had an open primary, and she won it.
+Nobody else got in the race."
+After Harris lost to Trump, Pelosi blamed Biden's late exit from the race and the lack of an open Democratic primary.

+Pelosi is a member of the House Baltic Caucus and the Congressional Equality Caucus.

+On November 6, 2025, Pelosi announced she would not seek reelection and would retire from Congress in 2027.

 Political positions

-Pelosi was a founding member of the Congressional Progressive Caucus, but left in 2003 after being elected House minority leader.
+Pelosi was a founding member of the Congressional Progressive Caucus, which she left in 2003 after being elected House minority leader.
+She is still widely considered a liberal.

 Civil liberties and human rights

 In 2001, she voted in favor of the USA Patriot Act, but voted against reauthorization of certain provisions in 2005.
 She voted against a Constitutional amendment banning flag-burning.

 Immigration

 Pelosi voted against the Secure Fence Act of 2006.

-In June 2018, Pelosi visited a federal facility used to detain migrant children separated from their parents and subsequently called for the resignation of Department of Homeland Security Secretary Kirstjen Nielsen.
+In June 2018, Pelosi visited a federal facility being used to detain migrant children separated from their parents and subsequently called for the resignation of Department of Homeland Security Secretary Kirstjen Nielsen.
 In July, Pelosi characterized the compromise immigration bill by the Republicans as a "deal with the devil" and said she had not had conversations with House Speaker Ryan about a legislative solution to the separation of families at the southern border.

 In April 2021, after southern border crossings peaked, House Republicans criticized Pelosi for saying that immigration under the Biden administration was "on a good path".
 U.S. Customs and Border Protection reported that nearly 19,000 unaccompanied minors arrived in March.